Originally published on April 25, 2018. Updated June 26, 2024.

 Create detailed project status reports in minutes with Workamajig.
 Learn more about Workamajig’s project management capabilities here.

-As a project manager, one of your core responsibilities is managing your team's schedule.
-What task each employee has to work on, on what days, and for how many hours is essential for running a project smoothly.
+One of your core responsibilities as a project manager is managing your team's schedule.
+Knowing what tasks each employee has to work on, on what days, and for how many hours is essential for running a project smoothly.

 Most managers turn to weekly, bi-weekly, or monthly work schedules to manage their team's activities.
 These schedules usually have the following components: